 Demand response programs compensate participating industrial and commercial businesses for reducing their energy demand at specific times of power system need.
 It is an increasingly recognized system for reducing the cost of power and the need to build additional electricity generation capacity.
 By reducing your equipment electricity use, generating your own power or shifting to an off-peak period, your business can incorporate Demand Response into your energy cost-management strategy.
-Your business is eligible to participate in Ontario's Demand Response program in two ways:

 For more information Click Here or call 519-426-4440 Ext 2242

 Air conditioning can be costly to operate and maintain, particularly if you have a large Chilled Water System.
 Now there are options for immediately reducing your electricity bills and, over time, lowering maintenance and replacement costs.
 With the Existing Building Commissioning program for Chilled Water systems, funding is available for: